 Application Deadline: Early October

-Details: Flinn Scholars are articulate, fun-loving, and hard-working.
-They are generous, creative, curious—and imperfect.
-They have excelled in their high-school classrooms while maintaining purposeful involvement in extracurricular activities, whether in the arts or athletics, in laboratory research or community service.
-They have assumed leadership roles at school and beyond.
+Details: Flinn Scholars have excelled in their high-school classrooms while maintaining purposeful involvement and leadership in extracurricular activities, whether in the arts or athletics, in laboratory research, or in community service.

 Eligibility: To be awarded the Flinn Scholarship, an applicant must: